Pixel

 New Jersey workers’ compensation benefits fall into five main categories:

-Permanent total benefits — An employee may be entitled to receive permanent total disability benefits if a work injury or illness prevents them from returning to any type of gainful employment.
+Employees may be entitled to permanent total disability benefits if a work injury or illness prevents them from returning to any gainful employment.
 Permanent total benefits are weekly benefits initially provided for 450 weeks.
-The benefits can continue past the initial 450 weeks when the injured worker can prove they remain unable to earn wages.
+The benefits can continue past the initial 450 weeks when the injured worker can prove they cannot earn wages.
 Wages earned after 450 weeks offset the weekly computation in proportion to the income at the time of the injury.
-Like temporary disability benefits, permanent total benefits are based upon 70 percent of the average weekly wage and cannot exceed 75 percent of the statewide average weekly wage (SAWW) or be less than the minimum rate of 20 percent of the SAWW.
-Permanent Total Disability is presumed when a worker loses two major members or a combination of members of the body but can also result from a combination of injuries rendering the worker unemployable.
-The Second Injury Fund (SIF) administered by the state Division of Workers’ Compensation makes benefit payments to injured workers who are totally and permanently disabled as a result of their last work-related injury combined with the workers’ pre-existing disabilities.
-The minimum rate for permanent total benefits in 2020 is $252, while the maximum is $945.
+Like temporary disability benefits, permanent total benefits are based on 70 percent of the average weekly wage.
+They cannot exceed 75 percent of the statewide average weekly wage (SAWW) or be less than the minimum rate of 20 percent of the SAWW.

-Death benefits — Dependents of workers killed by work-related injuries or illnesses can be eligible for death benefits, consisting of weekly benefits payments of 70 percent of the weekly wage of the deceased worker.
-The benefit amount will be divided by the surviving dependents as determined by a judge after a hearing on extent of dependency.
-Surviving spouses and natural children in a decedent’s household at the time of death are conclusively presumed to be dependents, but surviving spouses and natural children who were not a part of a decedent’s household at the time of death as well as any other alleged dependents are required to prove actual dependency.
-Children who are deemed to be dependents will remain so until they turn 18 or when they are full-time students, until age 23.
-Physically or mentally disabled children can be eligible for additional benefits.
-Employers or their insurance carriers are also responsible for paying as much as $3,500 in funeral expenses for job-related deaths; such funds must be paid to whomever is liable for the funeral bill.
-The maximum death benefit in 2020 is $945.
+Dependents of workers killed by work-related injuries or illnesses can be eligible for death benefits, consisting of weekly benefits payments of 70 percent of the deceased worker’s weekly wage.
+The benefit amount will be divided by the surviving dependents as determined by a judge after a hearing on the extent of dependency.
+Surviving spouses and natural children in a decedent’s household at death are conclusively presumed to be dependents.
+Still, surviving spouses and natural children who were not part of a decedent’s household at the time of death and any other alleged dependents must prove actual dependency.

 It’s All About Results